 Professional Experience in North Carolina

 Moving to Wilmington in 2001, I began my tenure in New Hanover County Schools at Williston Middle School.
 In 2008, I was moved to fill a need at Charles P. Murray Middle School where I stayed until 2014.
-Pursuing the opportunity to work in a high school, I accepted a position at Northside High School where I remain with the goal of serving New Hanover County on the Board of Education in 2020.
+Pursuing the opportunity to work in a high school, I accepted a position at Northside High School, then this fall was asked to teach at Onslow Virtual School, the new full year totally online school for the county.
+I have remained working in Onslow County with the goal of serving New Hanover County on the Board of Education beginning in 2020.

 BA – Political Science – Stony Brook University 1993